icameron/nxicy-nx-plugins/packages/node-lambda/README.md

 # Node-lambda Nx Plugin
 Node-lambda is an Nx plugin that simplifies the creation and management of applications and functions, specifically designed for AWS Lambda deployment.
 This plugin enhances your Nx workspace with capabilities for building, packaging, and deploying self-contained AWS Lambda functions.
-Additionally, it offers convenient options for testing your builds with hot-reload using localstack.
+Additionally, it offers convenient options for testing your builds using localstack by specifying the extracted folder as the hot-reload bucket.

 ## Installation

-To install you will need to do
+To get started, install the Node-lambda Nx plugin by running the following command in an existing NX workspace:

 ```
 npm i @nxicy/node-lambda --save-dev
 ```

 ## Creating Applications

-You can add a new application with the following:
+To add a new application, use the following command.
+Note that this will also create a basic GET Lambda function:

 ```
 nx g @nxicy/node-lambda:application my-node-lambda-app

 ```

-This will also create a basic get lambda function

 # Generating Functions

-Functions can be generated with:
+Generate functions using the command:

 ```
 nx g @nxicy/node-lambda:function --project my-node-lambda-app --name my-node-lambda-function